 Avoiding the Retirement Crisis Is Achievable

 As this article has made clear, there are several key components to failure.
 We can identify why Americans face a retirement crisis.
 But that also means we can identify how to avoid that crisis.
 In fact, retiring well is achievable for most Americans if they will just practice common sense and be disciplined.
-There are also a number of good, 100% objective, advisors who can work with you to identify how much you need to save for your retirement and who can guide you in investing those funds so as to make your dreams a reality.
-We specialize in helping people attain their dreams, and if we can help you, we would be honored to begin that conversation.
+There are a numerous objective advisors who can work with you to identify how much you need to save for retirement.
+We specialize in helping people attain their dreams.
+If we can help you, we would be honored to begin that conversation.